 - A dripping tap can leak hundreds of litres a year.
 Make sure taps are turned off tightly and repair any that are leaking.

-Our summer energy saving tip
+Our winter energy saving tip

 Buying a new appliance?
 Look for its Energy Rating.